MikaelSmith/bolt-provisioning-example/README.md

 ```

 ## Create some VMs

+Note: this plan requires Bolt 1.3+

 Run the plan
 ```
-bolt plan run example admin_password=<make-a-password>
+bolt plan run example admin_user=testAdmin admin_password=<make-a-password>
 ```

+Note: you can pass arguments via a file to prevent them appearing in your shell history.

-Get IP addresses and test with Bolt
+The plan will wait until machines are provisioned and print their hostnames.
+You can also get their IP addresses and run more commands directly with Bolt
 ```
 ipaddresses=$(az vm list-ip-addresses | jq -r '.[].virtualMachine.network.publicIpAddresses[].ipAddress')
 bolt command run hostname -n $ipaddresses --transport winrm --user testAdmin --no-ssl --password
 ```

-Note that VMs may not initially respond.
-Give them up to a minute to be ready and try again.